Allen-Tildesley/examples/GUIDE.md

 (which may be renamed to `cnf.inp` as a starting point for further runs) and intermediate configurations `cnf.001`, `cnf.002` etc during the run.

-A couple of utility programs are provided:
+A utility program,
-`adjust_energy` takes in an MD configuration and scales the velocities to produce a configuration with a desired internal energy per atom, while `adjust_density` takes in an MC or MD configuration and scales the positions (and the box length) to produce a desired density.
+`adjust` takes in an MC or MD configuration and scales the velocities to change the kinetic energy per atom by a specified amount, and/or the positions (and the box length) to change the density by a specified amount.

+##Lennard-Jones simulation programs
+A large number of the examples simulate the Lennard-Jones liquid.
+Before discussing these in detail, we consider the different variants of the model that appear in the programs, and the state points used for testing.

-##State points for different Lennard-Jones models
+###State points for different Lennard-Jones models
 For most of the examples, we use a cutoff of _R_<sub>c</sub>=2.5&sigma;.
 For MC programs the cut (but not shifted) potential (c) is used in the simulation, while for MD programs the cut-and-shifted potential (cs) is used.